OpenEvalProject/evals/manuscripts/elife-68925/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03vek6s52 Department of Systems Biology, Harvard Medical School Boston United States
+1. Department of Systems Biology, Harvard Medical School Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-2. https://ror.org/02jzgtq86 Department of Data Science, Dana-Farber Cancer Institute Boston United States
+2. Department of Data Science, Dana-Farber Cancer Institute Boston United States ([ROR:02jzgtq86](https://ror.org/02jzgtq86))
 3. Laboratory of Bioengineering and Morphogenesis, Biomechanics Section, Department of Mechanical Engineering Leuven Belgium
-4. https://ror.org/03vek6s52 Department of Genetics, Harvard Medical School Boston United States
+4. Department of Genetics, Harvard Medical School Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-5. https://ror.org/04b6nzv94 Department of Pathology, Brigham and Women's Hospital Boston United States
+5. Department of Pathology, Brigham and Women's Hospital Boston United States ([ROR:04b6nzv94](https://ror.org/04b6nzv94))
 6. Broad Institute of MIT and Harvard Cambridge United States

 † Corresponding author

 ## Abstract

 During the development of the vertebrate embryo, segmented structures called somites are periodically formed from the presomitic mesoderm (PSM) and give rise to the vertebral column.
 While somite formation has been studied in several animal models, it is less clear how well this process is conserved in humans.
 Recent progress has made it possible to study aspects of human paraxial mesoderm (PM) development such as the human segmentation clock in vitro using human pluripotent stem cells (hPSCs); however, somite formation has not been observed in these monolayer cultures.
-Here, we describe the generation of human PM organoids from hPSCs (termed Somitoids), which recapitulate the molecular, morphological, and functional features of PM development, including formation of somite-like structures in vitro .
+Here, we describe the generation of human PM organoids from hPSCs (termed Somitoids), which recapitulate the molecular, morphological, and functional features of PM development, including formation of somite-like structures in vitro.
 Using a quantitative image-based screen, we identify critical parameters such as initial cell number and signaling modulations that reproducibly yielded formation of somite-like structures in our organoid system.
 In addition, using single-cell RNA-sequencing and 3D imaging, we show that PM organoids both transcriptionally and morphologically resemble their in vivo counterparts and can be differentiated into somite derivatives.
-Our organoid system is reproducible and scalable, allowing for the systematic and quantitative analysis of human spine development and disease in vitro .
+Our organoid system is reproducible and scalable, allowing for the systematic and quantitative analysis of human spine development and disease in vitro.

 ## Introduction